jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "I dare say.
 Ah! there is the wagon you spoke of."

-They had been standing near a window overlooking a large, paved yard, into which, as he spoke, a wagon rattled <p class="pagenum">Begin page 157</p> at storming pace, and simultaneously a side door opened and two or three boys appeared, each bearing a tray full of tin pails.
+They had been standing near a window overlooking a large, paved yard, into which, as he spoke, a wagon rattled <hr><p class="pagenum">Page 157</p> at storming pace, and simultaneously a side door opened and two or three boys appeared, each bearing a tray full of tin pails.
 Each pail was marked in large red letters, legible to Mr. Clare at his window, with the name of the mill, factory, or schoolhouse to which it was destined, and a small white ticket just above bore that of the individual to whom it belonged.
 It was marvellous to see the swiftness and ease with which the loading was accomplished and the boys vanished, even though one of them stopped to"give a back"to the others, who" leap-frogged" over it into the open door.

 "Boys will be boys," said Father McClosky, "and, sure, exercise promotes digestion.
 Now, that wagon," pointing to where it had just disappeared, "will be back inside of half an hour, ready to fill any other orders.
 There's mighty good things in some of them buckets, let me tell ye.
 Miss Sally never stints on them.
 She says they use up what would be wasted, corners of pie and ends of cake and the like, stray apples and oranges, too, and always a kind thought for any poor girl that's away from home, or a bone-tired teacher, with no one belonging to her."